 The highest value that meets the LPI only client transmit power limits authorized by the regulatory

-rules for the corresponding category for the corresponding 20 MHz channel
+rules for the corresponding category for the corresponding 20 MHz channel if LPI operation is permitted, and otherwise negative infinity.

+NOTE <TGmf editor to assign a NOTE number (e.g., 4) and renumber subsequent notes in this clause accordingly> – An example of where LPI operation might be restricted is when the channel is punctured and regulatory requirements such as for channel access are not met.
+See also E.2.7.2.

 Instruction to TGmf Editor: Add the following new subclause

 E.2.7.2 Puncturing with Low Power Indoor APs